-Consumer will appreciate that leisure credits (LC) or travel vouchers (TV)come in different forms and are particular to different companies.
+A consumer will appreciate that leisure credits (LC) or travel vouchers (TV)come in different forms and are particular to different companies.
 They are in short an internal and exchangeable closed loop currency as the TCA have discussed in the past.

 Internal currencies are regulated by the (in respect to validity) by electronic data commonly referred to as “e” money.
-All open (and some closed) loops have to comply too the 2nd Electronic Money Regulations 2011.
+All open (and some closed) loops have to comply to the 2nd Electronic Money Regulations 2011.
 In the UK those regulations are policed by the Financial Services Authority (FSA)

 After investigation one such offering of the holiday products works this way.

 The travel company offering the credits have negotiated a discount with tour operators, airlines, spa resorts, hotel groups and general leisure enterprises etc as they have vast buying power.